Regulatory order for Equinor over maintenance management on North Sea platform

-The PSA underlined that the factual basis for decisions “must rest on the existing conditions and on the actual design and technical condition of the facility.”
+The PSA underlines that the factual basis for decisions “must rest on the existing conditions and on the actual design and technical condition of the facility.”

-In line with this, management of health, safety and the environment must comprise the activities, resources, processes and organisation necessary to ensure prudent activities and continuous improvement, highlighted the offshore regulator.
+In line with this, management of health, safety and the environment must comprise the activities, resources, processes and organisation necessary to ensure prudent activities and continuous improvement, highlights the offshore regulator.

-The offshore watchdog pointed out that deficiencies in the decision basis mean that plans for implementing assignments on Statfjord A are insufficiently matured.
-Moreover, the PSA observed that the actual technical and organisational conditions of the facility require the use of compensatory measures and the need for supplementary resources or reprioritising activities when executing the assignments.
+The offshore watchdog points out that deficiencies in the decision basis mean that plans for implementing assignments on Statfjord A are insufficiently matured.
+Moreover, the PSA observes that the actual technical and organisational conditions of the facility require the use of compensatory measures and the need for supplementary resources or reprioritising activities when executing the assignments.

 On that basis, Equinor has now been ordered to verify that the assumptions which form the basis for safe operation of the Statfjord A platform are valid.
 This needs to be done by ensuring that the relevant technical specialists and user groups with facility-specific expertise are involved, so that information on organisational, technical and safety challenges on the platform forms the basis for assessments and decision.